-GLOSA ATP platoon -trip data collection

-Once all equipment for data collection is installed and the platoon started its trip on the test field, drivers will use the GLOSA-APP and the speed advice recommendations as illustrated in the figure to the right.
+GLOSA ATP platoon -trip data collection Once all equipment for data collection is installed and the platoon started its trip on the test field, drivers will use the GLOSA-APP and the speed advice recommendations as illustrated in the figure to the right.
 The transmission device is exchanging messages with an external V2X modem.
 The low carbon mobility management (LCMM) application is installed on a smartphone attached to the windshield.
 For data collection purposes it is not very important that drivers see fuel consumption or other information, but it enables the driver to supervise the functionality of the device.
 The Entruck onboard unit records the data parallel to the other installed devices and transfers the data live to the IT infrastructure.
 Additionally, the data will be saved to the Entruck onboard unit.

-Figure 54: GLOSA -APP LL Hamburg

-Arrival at the destination

-On arrival, drivers must simply turn off the device and make sure the mobile phone will be re-charged to be used next day.
+Figure 54: GLOSA -APP LL Hamburg Arrival at the destination On arrival, drivers must simply turn off the device and make sure the mobile phone will be re-charged to be used next day.
 The figure to the right shows the post-trip evaluation by the LCMM system.
 In an exemplary manner, the Open Street Map plot to the right recorded during rush hour traffic conditions illustrates how the platoon test will be presented directly after the trip was done.
 The speed profile is shown below.
 The x-y-plot has typical stop times at intersections and during left turns.
-Post trip analysis should include a fast plausibility considering these typical urban conditions as well as a verification that 5G and mobile edge ensure stable platoon operation with regards to speed, acceleration, and distance, keeping in mind collision warning aspects in safety critical platoon situations.
+Post trip analysis should include a fast plausibility check considering these typical urban conditions as well as a verification that 5G and mobile edge ensure stable platoon operation with regards to speed, acceleration, and distance, keeping in mind collision warning aspects in safety critical platoon situations.
 Speed and acceleration profiles will be compared depending on the position of the vehicle in the platoon (lead vehicle and sequence of followers) with the objective to define safe operation modus for the platoon, needed to determine further SAE levels.
 Entruck finishes the recording of driving data for the current ride according to fixed criteria and starts the recording of data for the following ride automatically.
-Entruck online provides the data in different depictions for authorized users/applications on platoon and on route section level.
+Entruck online provides the data in different depictions for authorized users/ applications on platoon and on route section level.
+The function of the second sec speedprofile comparison Test track 1, Truck Neco 7.5 L/BIG3 #2140 LL Hamburg Data collection All LCMM data of FTED is available via the LCMM portal as part of the T-Systems' MS- Azure cloud, where it is evaluated according to the ISO-23795 evaluation scheme.
+It can be accessed via Internet.
+As shown in the step "Arrival at destination", the LCMM GUI presents speed data and location-based trips to users. tec4u and Continental provide access to their Entruck and Conti-IOT device database on a different IT-platform.
+Data of their platforms will be merged based on an agreed format and protocol with the LCMM one.